MalefactorIX/World-of-Ruin-SL/Opportunity/UWU.md

 - The first seat is held by UWU itself on behalf of the Sol system.
 - The second seat is held by the Sovereign Legion who occupies territory across roughly 16 stars.
 - The third seat is held by the Empire of Spectra who currently claims territory across 2 stars.
-- The fourth seat is held by the New Weave Alliance who currently claims 1 star.
+- The fourth seat is held by the New Weave Alliance who currently claims 1 star, Noct.
 - The final seat is held by Astral Corp who acts as a representative for 3rd party trade organizations.

 UWU has existed for roughly 500 years and is managed by many varying races and automata.
 While they have sworn to never directly involve themselves in any armed conflict or claim of territory, it's individual members have been free to act independently in regards to such matters.
 While UWU itself has never directly confronted any other organization or empire, the second seat has on numerous occasions engaged in warfare against hostile powers - including the Empire of Tanta'knoll.
 This association with UWU has been a constant source of strain in business with them as a result.